Cream Cheese Glaze

 The flexibility of this recipe is one of the best things about it!
 Now that you’ve learned the basics, play around with the flavors.

-- Use almond extract instead of vanilla for a variation on subtle background notes.
+- Almond: Use almond extract instead of vanilla for a variation on subtle background notes.
+Maple cream cheese glaze is pretty amazing, too.

-- Sprinkle in cinnamon for a beautiful flavor pairing to all of your pumpkin bread, cakes and muffins.
+- Cinnamon: Sprinkle in cinnamon for a beautiful flavor pairing to all of your pumpkin bread, cakes and muffins.
+Try cinnamon cream cheese glaze.

 - Spike your glaze with limoncello, Grand Marnier, or bourbon for a little extra something!

-- For a smooth buttery note, blend in softened butter along with the other ingredients.
+- Add butter: For a smooth buttery note, blend in softened butter along with the other ingredients.

 Serve immediately or store in a covered container in the fridge for up to a week.